-The whole area is much frequented foreign tourists, who does not like this so do not go here.
+The whole area is much frequented by foreign tourists, who does not like this so do not go there.
 However, Sapa still holds a certain authenticity of ethnic villages, hotels for tourists you will find only in Sapa town.
 Sapa is among the three most visited places in northern Vietnam.
 Still, there are places or routes where many tourists do not go.
 The rule is the farther from the center – the better, and the concentration of tourists is decreasing.
 For most visited villages can be considered Cat Cat, Tavan, Lao Chai.

 icon-exclamation-circle Important: The farther away from Sapa – the better.

 Tavan village is a very popular place in the Muong Hoa valley, located about 10 km from the town of Sapa.
 Officially, it is necessary to come here with a guide and a purchased ticket in price of about 2 USD.
 The ticket can be purchased in the center of Sapa, in the tourist information center.
 However, this village can be accessed without a guide and without a ticket.
 It’s up to each of you what you prefer.
 Just go eg. with some of the ethnic residents from the nearby villages by motorbike and just have a ticket.
 Or you can go with an ethnic girl „unofficial“ way around the mountain Ham Rong and you do not have to buy any tickets.
 Around the mountain Ham Rong on the eastern part is very nice light trek, much better than going by road from the town of Sapa, „off beaten path“.